cantierecreativo/middleman-template/README.md

 This template comes with the following features and tools:

-- [middleman-dato]: An extension for connect with DatoCMS.
+- [middleman-dato]: An extension to connect with DatoCMS
-- [middleman-svg]: An extension for inlining SVGs in your views.
+- [middleman-svg]: An extension for inlining SVGs in your views
-- [middleman-minify-html]: Minifies whitespace around HTML when the site is built.
+- [middleman-minify-html]: Minifies whitespace around HTML when the site is built
-- [middleman-search_engine_sitemap]: An extension to manage sitemap.
+- [middleman-search_engine_sitemap]: An extension to manage sitemap
-- [Sass]: CSS pre-processor.
+- [Sass]: CSS pre-processor
-- [Slim]: Templating engine to reduce the syntax to the essential parts.
+- [Slim]: Templating engine to reduce HTML syntax to the essential parts
-- [lazyload]: Delay loading of images until user scrolls to them
+- [lazyload]: Delay loading of images until the user scrolls to them
 - [AOS]: Animate On Scroll Library
 - [animeJS]: Anime.js is a lightweight JavaScript animation library with a simple, yet powerful API